 Public land is managed under the Local Government Act 1993 (LG Act) based on its classification.
-All public land must be classified as either community land or operational land (LG Act ss 25, 26).
+All public land must be classified as either community land or operational land (LG Act ss.
+25, 26).

-- · Community land is land council makes available for use by the general public, for example, parks, reserves of sports grounds.
-Operational land - is land which facilitates the - functions of council, and may not be open to the general public, for example, a works depot or council garage.
+- Community land is land council makes available for use by the general public, for example, parks, reserves or sports grounds.
+Operational land is land which facilitates the - Operational land is land which facilitates the functions of council, and may not be open to the general public, for example, a works depot or council garage.